List of alien races in Marvel Comics: Wobbs

-The Wobbs are a semi-humanoid race that possess telepathic abilities enabling them to understand any auditory language and translate it telepathically to other nearby sentient organisms.
+The Wobbs are a semi-humanoid species that possess telepathic abilities enabling them to understand any auditory language and translate it telepathically to other nearby sentient organisms.
 They have light purple skin, and are 5 ft 1 in on average.
-Their homeworld is Wobb-Lar, second from the sun in the Filipima star system in the Andromeda galaxy.
-First seen in Incredible Hulk (vol. 2) #137 (March 1971).
+Their homeworld is Wobb-Lar, second from the sun in the Filipima star system in the Andromeda Galaxy.

 Wobbow

-The Wobbow are a race of dangerous green aliens from the planet Draconius.
+The Wobbow are a dangerous green species from the planet Draconius.

 X

 Xandarians

-First seen in Nova #1, the Xandarians are a human-like species surviving on four conjoined asteroids, the only remains of their homeworld Xandar.
+The Xandarians are a human-like species surviving on four conjoined asteroids, the only remains of their homeworld Xandar.
 They are founders of the Nova Corps.

 Xandarians in other media

-The Xandarians and the Nova Corps appear in the Marvel Cinematic Universe films Guardians of the Galaxy and Guardians of the Galaxy Vol. 2, mentioned to have been "decimated" by Thanos in Avengers: Infinity War.
+The Xandarians appear in the Marvel Cinematic Universe films Guardians of the Galaxy and Guardians of the Galaxy Vol. 2.

 Xantareans

-The Xantareans are a reptilian humanoid race with red scaled skin that stands 7 ft 5 in on average.
+The Xantareans are a reptilian humanoid species with red scaled skin that stands 7 ft 5 in on average.
 They are amphibious.
-Their home planet is Xantar, second from the sun in the Xantares star system in the Milky Way galaxy.
-First seen in Tales to Astonish #73 (November 1965).
+Their home planet is Xantar, second from the sun in the Xantares star system in the Milky Way.

 Xantha

-The Xantha are a semi-humanoid race with pale yellow skin that stands 4 ft 6 in on average.
-They originate from the planet Xanth (aka Planet X) which was destroyed in a collision with a rogue asteroid.
-With the help of Mister Fantastic, the survivors established a new home planet of New Xanth, first from the sun in the New Jatskan star system in the Milky Way galaxy.
-Kurrgo is a Xantha.
-First seen in Fantastic Four #7 (October 1962).
+The Xantha are a semi-humanoid species with pale yellow skin that stands 4 ft 6 in on average.
+They originate from the planet Xanth, also known as Planet X, which was destroyed in a collision with a rogue asteroid.
+With the help of Mister Fantastic, the survivors established a new home planet of New Xanth in the New Jatskan star system.